 To describe the data at intermediate temperatures, we calculate the QP tunneling rates in a model with different gaps at the two sides of the junction.
-We assume that the energy distribution of the QPs is in equilibrium with the phonon bath, even though the density is non-thermal.
-The presence of large low-gap pads ($\Delta$) on both sides of the junction dictates the form of the distribution function $\mathcal{F}(\epsilon) = x_\mathrm{qp} \sqrt{\frac{\Delta}{2\pi k_B T}} e^{- \frac{\epsilon - \Delta}{k_B T}}$ for either side at sufficiently low temperatures ($k_B T \ll \delta\Delta$).
-Physically this means that the QPs in both pads primarily reside in the low-gap regions.
+We assume that the energy distribution of the resident QPs is in equilibrium with the phonon bath.
+The presence of large low-gap pads ($\Delta$) on both sides of the junction {(see Fig.~S6 in the supplementary materials \cite{noauthor_see_nodate})} dictates the form of the distribution function $\mathcal{F}(\epsilon) = x_\mathrm{qp} \sqrt{\frac{\Delta}{2\pi k_B T}} e^{- \frac{\epsilon - \Delta}{k_B T}}$ for either side at sufficiently low temperatures ($k_B T \ll \delta\Delta$).
+This means that the QPs in both pads primarily reside in the low-gap regions.
 Then, when the qubit is in the ground state, the QP tunneling rate reads

 where $\eta=4\sqrt{\frac{E_J}{E_C} \frac{\delta\Delta}{\Delta}} + \sqrt{\frac{2\Delta}{\delta\Delta - h f_q}}$ is a dimensionless pre-factor.
 Here, we assumed $\delta\Delta \ll \Delta$ and $k_B T \ll \delta\Delta - h f_q$ for simplicity.
-To explain the origin of the activation law in Eq.~\eqref{eq:1}, we note that the tunneling of QPs is suppressed while the transmon is in the ground state since the QPs do not have enough energy to cross to the high-gap side of the junction [see Fig.~\ref{fig:1}(a)].
+To explain the origin of the activation law in Eq.~\eqref{eq:1}, we note that the tunneling of QPs is suppressed while the transmon is in the ground state, since the QPs do not have enough energy to cross to the high-gap side of the junction [see Fig.~\ref{fig:1}(c)].
 As the temperature is increased, a growing number of QPs have sufficient energy to tunnel, resulting in the activation of parity switching with activation energy $\delta\Delta$.
 This explains the behavior of $\Gamma_0$ observed in the intermediate temperature regime of Fig.~\ref{fig:3}.

-When the qubit is in the excited state, the qubit energy, $h f_q$, can be transferred to tunneling QPs, helping them overcome the gap difference [see Fig.~\ref{fig:1}(b)].
-The resulting activation energy for the parity switching rate when the qubit is in the excited state becomes $\delta\Delta - h f_q$.
+When the qubit is in the excited state, the qubit energy, $h f_q$, can be transferred to tunneling QPs, helping them overcome the gap difference [see Fig.~\ref{fig:1}(d)].
+The resulting activation energy for $\Gamma_1$ becomes $\delta\Delta - h f_q$.
 Explicitly, we find